martirev/LOFT/docs/release1/README.md

 ### Will Change in Later Versions

 We are currently using the package-template but will change to the module-template in the next release.
 This way, we will not only be using different packages, but different modules as well, to make sure our code is easier to scale.
-For the next release, we will change our file reading and writing logic from using a JSON parsing library (GSON) to writing our own JSON parser.
 We will also have the option to store data to multiple people.
 Currently only the person "dummyName" can register workouts.
+We will also implement "Journal" and "Highscore" functionalities to make it possible to view earlier exercises and personal bests.

 ### Example Data